PeerInfinity/ai-character-db/README.md

 # AI Character Database

-A database of AI characters from fiction, sourced from TV Tropes and other sources with detailed analysis.
+A database of AI characters from fiction, sourced from TV Tropes and other sources with detailed ratings and analysis.

 **🌐 Browse Database:** [https://peerinfinity.github.io/ai-character-db/](https://peerinfinity.github.io/ai-character-db/)

+**📊 Current Size:** 1,198 characters across 37 work types

 ## Project Overview

-This project collects and analyzes AI characters from various sources, evaluating:
+This project collects and analyzes AI characters from various fictional works, evaluating each on three dimensions:
-- **Benevolence**: Benevolent, Malevolent, Ambiguous, or N/A
+- **Benevolence**: Is the AI good, evil, or morally ambiguous?
-- **Alignment**: Aligned, Misaligned, Ambiguous, or N/A (with creator intent)
+- **Alignment**: Does it follow its creator's intent, or has it deviated?
-- **AI Qualification**: Does it meet the criteria for an artificial intelligence?
+- **AI Qualification**: Is it actually an AI (computational/mechanical) or something else?

 ## Current Files

 ### Data Files
-- **ai-character-db.json** - Character database (50 entries, schema v4.0)
+- **ai-character-db.json** - Main character database (1,198 entries, schema v4.0)
-- **collection-progress.json** - Tracks collection progress (legacy format)
-- **skipped-entries.json** - Tracks entries that were reviewed but not included
+- **duplicate-entries.json** - Duplicate character entries identified by merge script
+- **incomplete-entries.json** - Entries missing required fields
+- **invalid-entries.json** - Entries with incorrect field names
+- **multi-work-entries.json** - Characters appearing in multiple works

 ### Display
 - **index.html** - Interactive web interface